Table of Contents

 The Noon VR headset is ideal for those who are looking for a serious upgrade from their existing entry-level virtual reality equipment.
 While it’s not geared toward gamers, Noon’s offering has a number of special features like intuitive eyesight control that make it well-suited for 3D movies.
-If you want to buy a Noon VR headset, note that it is easily available for an affordable price (around 50 dollars), and you can even use it to convert existing 2D clips to share with your new virtual world.
+If you want to buy a Noon VR headset, note that it is easily available for an affordable price (less than 50 dollars), and you can even use it to convert existing 2D clips to share with your new virtual world.
 In this Noon VR Headset review, we took a better look at this slightly unusual VR headset to see the full depth of what it had to offer potential buyers.

 Noon VR Headset: Specs